valeriadamante/HH_bbtautau/docs/index.md

     - b1_pt
     - { "name" : MT2, need_cache: true }
     ```
+    Please note that the `need_cache` argument is needed if you need a variable from the `AnaCacheTupleTask` step (e.g. LegacyVariables)

 ## How to load environment
 1. Following command activates the framework environment: